thinkful-ei-shark/bryant-bookmarks-app/README.md

 the app can render the starting screen the app can render a screen where the user will be able to create a new bookmark (there is a console log that shows that the data is posting).
-There are functions to retrieve the bookmarks and delete bookmarks but they have not been implimented
+There are functions to retrieve the bookmarks and delete bookmarks but they have not been implemented.